ggreer/geoff.greer.fm/_posts/2013-03-10-random-css-stupidity.md

 The exact padding depends on your browser.
 Chrome's [Planck length](http://en.wikipedia.org/wiki/Planck_length) is 1/64th of a pixel.
 The reason for this is explained on [Webkit's LayoutUnit page](http://trac.webkit.org/wiki/LayoutUnit).
 Firefox uses about 1/120th of a pixel, but I have no idea why.
 Safari doesn't care about anything less than 0.99 pixels.
 This seems fitting for a browser made by Apple.

 It shouldn't need mentioning, but do **not** use this for browser detection.
-Browser detection is bad, but there are much more reliable ways to do it.
+Browser detection is bad, but there are many better ways to do it.